stefanache/tesseract_opencv-ocr-and-text-recognition/readMe.md

         and can use google search for others with this phrase:
               "github adrian rosebrock ocr Tesseract"
-        or with phrase wich include specific file :
+        or with phrase wich include specific file which contain the pretrained model:
               "frozen_east_text_detection.pb"
 Remember:
 ---------